wwpass/passhub-docs/docs/70-passhub-business.md

 ![Authentication Save](/img/authentication_save.png)

 ### 4. Client Secret
-Under "Manage" go to "Certificates and Secrets", from there click on the "Client Secrets" tab, this is where you can create a "New client secret"
+Under "Manage" go to "Certificates and Secrets", from there click on the "Client Secrets" tab, this is where you can create a "New client secret".

-Give it a name such as "PasshubForBusiness", we suggest setting the expiration date for a year for more permanent passhub inistallations.
+Give it a name such as "PasshubForBusiness", we suggest setting the expiration date for a year for more permanent passhub installations.

-Once you are done click "Add", and finally copy the "Value" for the client secret and store it for later use in step 7
+Once you are done click "Add", and finally copy the "Value" for the client secret and store it for later use in Step 7
 ![Client Secret](/img/client_secret.png)

 ### 5. Enable API Permissions
-Under "Manage" go to "API permissions", from here we want to remove default the "User.Read" permission.
+Under "Manage" go to "API permissions", from here we want to remove the default "User.Read" permission.
-Now click "add a permission" then click "Microsoft graph"
+Now click "Add a permission" then click "Microsoft Graph"
 ![Graph Permissions](/img/graph_permissions.png)
-Choose "delegated permissions" and we will need 2 specifics ones: "GroupMember.Read.All" and "User.ReadBasic.All" and finally at the bottom click "add permissions"
+Choose "Delegated permissions" and we will need 2 specifics ones: "GroupMember.Read.All" and "User.ReadBasic.All" and finally at the bottom click "Add permissions"

-**Note:** Repeat this step again for application permissions
+**Note:** Repeat this step again for Application permissions
 ![Add Permissions](/img/add_permissions.png)

 Now click on "Grant admin consent for yourdomain.com".